2-Stroke Carb Tuning And Adjustment

 2-Stroke Carburetor Jetting Structure

-- Slow Jet – The slow jet works with the pilot air screw.
-The slow jet system controls the air-fuel ratio from closed throttle to ¼ throttle.
+The slow jet works with the pilot air screw.
+This system controls the air-fuel ratio from closed throttle to ¼ throttle.
 The slow jet draws fuel from the bowl and mixes it with air from the pilot air jet passage.
 The atomized air/fuel mixture then passes into the throat of the carburetor.
 Turning the pilot air screw in will richen the air/fuel mixture while turning the screw out will lean out the mix.
 The slow jet is interchangeable with jets that will provide a leaner or richer air-fuel mixture.
 Replacing the existing slow jet with a higher numbered jet will make the mixture richer, while a lower-numbered jet will make the mixture leaner.

 The main jet is screwed to the bottom of the needle jet and controls the mixture from approximately ¾ to full throttle.
 The main jet is numbered and is interchangeable with jets that will provide a leaner or richer air-fuel mixture.
 Replacing the existing jet with a higher numbered jet will make the mixture richer, while jets with a smaller number will make the mixture leaner.